letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 - Write documentation on the changes you made
 - Commit your code and create a pull request on Github to publish your changes to the world
 - Regular maintenance of your fork (housekeeping)

+Advanced procedures:

+- Get a pull request by someone else on your system to create a local custom build
+- Contribute to a pull request created by someone else

 Let's get started!